mshea/lazy_gm_tools/A5E_SRD_Markdown/14_Exploration.md

 them.

 Difficulty Class.
-The DC of a journey activity is based on the region's tier: tier 0 --- DC 10, tier 1 --- DC 12, tier 2
+The DC of a journey activity is based on the region's tier:

---- DC 14, tier 3 --- DC 16, tier 4 --- DC 18.
-Depending on the region,
+- tier 0 – DC 10
+- tier 1 – DC 12
+- tier 2 – DC 14
+- tier 3 – DC 16
+- tier 4 – DC 18

-some journey activities are made with either advantage or disadvantage
+Depending on the region, some journey activities are made with either advantage or disadvantage.

 Experienced Travelers.
 The Busk and Rob journey activities are most profitable for novice adventurers, but experienced travelers can